-(e) a description of how each of the following elements were considered in the determination of the forest reference level:

-(i) the area under forest management;

-(ii) emissions and removals from forests and harvested wood products as shown in greenhouse gas inventories and relevant historical data;

-(iii) forest characteristics, including dynamic age-related forest characteristics, increments, rotation length and other information on forest management activities under 'business as usual';

-(iv) historical and future harvesting rates disaggregated between energy and non-energy uses.

-(i) The area under managed forest land used in the calculation of the forest reference level is the projected area of managed forest land for the period 2021-2025.
-The projected area of managed forest land considers both an increase in area due to the inclusion of forested land after 30 years and an decrease due to deforestation 2021-2025.
+- (e) a description of how each of the following elements were considered in the determination of the forest reference level: - (i) the area under forest management; - (ii) emissions and removals from forests and harvested wood products as shown in greenhouse gas inventories and relevant historical data; - (iii) forest characteristics, including dynamic age-related forest characteristics, increments, rotation length and other information on forest management activities under 'business as usual'; - (iv) historical and future harvesting rates disaggregated between energy and non-energy uses. - (i) The area under managed forest land used in the calculation of the forest reference level is the projected area of managed forest land for the period 2021-2025.
+The projected area of managed forest land considers both an increase in area due to the inclusion of afforested land after 20 years and an decrease due to deforestation 2021-2025.
 To avoid double counting, both the addition of areas due to afforestation and losses of areas due to deforestation will be recalculated (technical correction) using actual numbers at the end of the compliance period.

 (ii) Emissions and removals from forests and harvested wood products as reported to the EU and the UNFCCC are shown in figure 6 and table 211.
 The total net removals for forest land remaining forest land is stable over the reported period with tendencies towards a slight increase in total net removals over time.
 The carbon stock change estimates reported to the EU and the UNFCCC are not directly used in the FRL-estimate.
 However, the same NFI and SFSI-plots (mainly to estimate Living biomass, Soil carbon and Areas) are used as the basis for estimating the FRL as for the reporting to the EU and the UNFCCC.
 For emissions other than carbon stock changes, the reported data are directly used in the FRL-estimate.
 Either averages for the reference period 2000-2009 or annual estimates for 2010 is applied.
+Although all pools in the GHG inventory were included in the FRL, the modelling framework did not allow for the same grouping of the reported categories.
+Therefore, the GHG-inventory data presented in table 2 was reorganized to harmonize with the results for the FRL.

 Figure 6.
-Emissions and removals for Forest land remaining forest land as reported to the EU and the UNFCCC in Submission 2018.
+Emissions and removals for Forest land remaining forest land as reported to the EU and the UNFCCC in Submission 2019.